Minowani's Writings

 'Yet for recollection, dear Gotama, what is the resort?'

-'Now for recollection, divine man, emancipation the resort.'
+'OK for recollection, divine man, emancipation is the resort.'

 'Yet for emancipation, dear Gotama, what is the resort?'